 Preferably floss after your night-time brushing session when you have finished eating for the day.
 Going to bed with a clean mouth denies the bacteria the chance of feasting all night, undisturbed by food and water intake, on any debris left in your mouth.
 Be gentle but thorough – a harsh or sawing action can cut or bruise the gums.

 When using traditional floss, the finger-wrap method allows you to use a clean piece of floss for working between and around each tooth without stopping to break off a new piece of floss each time.
 This method entails breaking off one long piece about 19 inches long and winding most of it around the middle finger of your left hand, which serves as a holding spool.
 Leave enough to wind a bit around the middle finger on your right hand while still enabling you to create a reasonably taught flossing tool between the fingers.

-Other interdental devices work the same way and should be used at a similar angle.
-The only real difference is that they remove the need to wind a long strand of nylon round your fingers and create the flossing tool yourself.
+Other interdental devices work similarly and should be used at a similar angle.
+The only difference is that they remove the need to wind a long strand of nylon around your fingers and create the flossing tool yourself.